awsdocs/aws-storagegateway-user-guide/doc_source/backup-commvault.md

 ## Archiving a Tape in Commvault<a name="commvault-archive-tape"></a>

 You start the archiving process by ejecting the tape\.
-When you archive a tape, tape gateway moves the tape from the tape library to offline storage\.
+When you archive a tape, Tape Gateway moves the tape from the tape library to offline storage\.
 Before you eject and archive a tape, you might want to first check the content on the tape\.

 **To archive a tape**